Simple publishing done well

 - The simplicity also shines through when it comes to deployment and development.
 As a flat-file CMS, no database is needed.
 Also, despite having a Vue-powered user interface, the build process (to the extent there is one) amounts to running

-—no lengthy or complex compilation step—a detail that most needn't care about, but that I noticed and appreciated.
+composer install—no lengthy or complex compilation step—a detail that most needn't care about, but that I noticed and appreciated.

 At time of writing, the ecosystem of available themes and plugins is very small indeed, but I think we'll see a steady uptick over time.
 All in all, a delightfully small, clean and well-crafted solution suitable for lots of common online publishing needs.